Skip to Content

 A few flea beetles have larvae that grow on plant leaves.
 A flea beetle with this behavior is the apple flea beetle, which has larvae that grow on evening primrose.

 The larvae of the various flea beetle species are black or gray and have short legs.
-Instead of shotholes, the larvae make big, uneven holes in the leaves.
+Instead of shotholes, the larvae make big, uneven leaf holes.

 The larger varieties of flea beetles, the apple flea beetle being the most prevalent type, can grow on leaves, and adults chew in a more generalized manner rather than making shotholes.